18F/18f-education-discovery/barriers_challenges.md

-# 18F Learn/Education Discovery — Barriers and challenges to digital transformation.
+# Barriers and challenges to digital transformation.

 The transformation research report identified the four top barriers to digital transformation: